 Homemade dinner rolls are surprisingly easy, and the taste is far superior to anything from a store.
 Few things make your kitchen smell as wonderful as fresh dinner rolls.

-- 3 cups unbleached all-purpose white flour (plus more as needed)
+3 cups all-purpose flour, plus more as needed

 Gather the ingredients.

 Combine water and yeast in a large bowl.
 Whisk until dissolved, and set aside.